glenasmith/glenasmith.github.io/guava/objects.md

 ## Find the first non-null

 * Return the first non-null
-* NOTE: Throws a NPE if both are null!
+* Throws a NPE if both are null!

 ```java
    String one = null;